eddineimad0/widow/README.md

     // and build a context for the current platform. const ctx = try widow.createWidowContext(allocator);
     defer widow.destroyWidowContext(allocator, ctx);
-    // when done using the library.
-    // or don't let the os figure it's stuff. defer widow.deinitWidowPlatform();

     // the window will require an event queue to
     // send events.